-Even with the blessing of the then-powerful 2707 to compete with the Anglo/French .
+Even with the blessing of the then-powerful Pan Am, Boeing faced a daunting task in making the 747 a reality.
+At the time, it was also designing a supersonic transport called the 2707 to compete with the Anglo/French Concorde.
 Building one completely new airliner was risky enough, but designing two at the same time -- one that would be the biggest ever and another that would be the fastest ever -- was a bet on the company's survival.
-At the time when commercial supersonic hopes were high, some even thought that the 2707 would eventually relegate the 747 to hauling freight., Boeing faced a daunting task in making the 747 a reality.
-At the time, it was also designing a called the
+At the time when commercial supersonic hopes were high, some even thought that the 2707 would eventually relegate the 747 to hauling freight.

-After a development and construction period of just that first jumbo, called "The City of Everett," from a newly built runway next to the factory.
-Then, after almost a year of more testing, the came on Jan.
+of the factory on Sept.
+30, 1968.
+Four months later on a soggy Pacific Northwest day that first jumbo, called "The City of Everett," took off from a newly built runway next to the factory.
+Then, after almost a year of more testing, the first passenger flight came on Jan.
 22, 1970, between New York and London on Pan Am (the flight had been originally scheduled for Jan.
 21, but an overheating engine cased a delay past midnight).
-Boeing the 2707 project the next year after the US Congress cut funding for supersonic development.
-By that time, though, the 747 was well on its way to being a hit., the first 747 of the factory on Sept.
-30, 1968.
-Four months later on a soggy Pacific Northwest day
+Boeing would cancel the 2707 project the next year after the US Congress cut funding for supersonic development.
+By that time, though, the 747 was well on its way to being a hit.

 Beyond being just a more comfortable aircraft, the 747 changed air travel forever.
-Its ability to carry hundreds of people made air travel cheaper and mass tourism possible, it New York Times story by .)on its back and its cargo version brought us the age of speedy air freight.
+Its ability to carry hundreds of people made air travel cheaper and mass tourism possible, it bore the Space Shuttle on its back and its cargo version brought us the age of speedy air freight.
 By the end of 2018, Boeing has built more than 1,500 747s of all types.
-(For an excellent look back at the 747 by a British Airways pilot who flew it, read this
+(For an excellent look back at the 747 by a British Airways pilot who flew it, read this New York Times story by Mark Vanhoenacker.)

 Sadly, though, airlines are gradually sending their 747 fleets to a sunny retirement in aviation boneyards in the American Southwest.
-The aircraft is gone from US airlines completely -- United Airlines in November, 2017, and Delta Airlines followed the next month.
+The aircraft is gone from US airlines completely -- United Airlines flew its last 747 in November, 2017, and Delta Airlines followed the next month.
 Outside the US, you can still fly classic 747-400s with British Airways, Virgin Atlantic, Thai Airways, KLM, Qantas and Lufthansa.
 You'll see them disappear, though, over the next few years.
 Lufthansa, Air China and Korean Air are keeping the dream alive for longer with the newest version of the family, the 747-8 Intercontinental, but Boeing doesn't expect additional airline customers for the type.
 So buy your tickets now for a ride.
 Boeing is still building freighter models of the 747-8, so if you're a package you'll have more time.

 Happy anniversary, 747.
-The Boeingis great and all, but I'll miss your upper deck.
+The Boeing 787 is great and all, but I'll miss your upper deck.

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.